MrR0807/Notes/Elastic-Search-Notes/Elastic-Search-In-Action-Notes/notes.md

 Stack Overflow applies a set of relevancy algorithms to sort the results it returns to the user.
 Similarly, Elasticsearch returns the results for full-text queries sorted, usually, by a score it calls a relevancy score.
 Relevancy is a positive floating-point number that determines the ranking of the search results.
 Elasticsearch uses the **BM25 (Best Match)** relevancy algorithm by default for scoring the return results so the client can expect relevant results.

+### 3.4.2 Relevancy (similarity) algorithms

+Elasticsearch employs a handful of relevance algorithms, the default being the Okapi Best Matching 25 (BM25) algorithm.
+Elasticsearch provides a module  called similarity that lets us apply the most appropriate algorithms if the default isn’t suited for our requirements.

+#### THE OKAPI BM25 ALGORITHM

+There are three main factors involved in associating a relevancy score with the results:
+* The term frequency (TF) - Term frequency (TF) represents the number of times the search word appears in the current document’s field.
+In other words if we search Java and in three different titles: Head First Java, Effective Java, Mastering Java: Learning Core Java and Enterprise Java With Examples the last one would have the highest;
+* Inverse document frequency (IDF) - The number of times the search word appears across the whole set of documents is the document frequency.
+If the  document frequency of a word is higher, we can deduce that the search word is indeed common across the whole index.
+This means that if the word appears  multiple times across all the documents in an index, it is a common term and, accordingly, it’s not that relevant.
+The words that appear often are not  significant.
+Words like a, an, the, it, and so forth are pretty common in a natural language; hence, they can be ignored.
+* Field length norm - The field-length norm provides a score based on the length of that field: the search word occurring multiple times in a short field is more relevant.
+For example, a field with 100 words having 5 occurrences of a search word is less relevant than a field with 10 words with 3  occurrences.